 Team challenges are another great cooking party game idea.
 Divide your guests into teams and give each team a set of ingredients and see what they can whip up in 30 minutes.
 The best tasting dish wins the prize.
 If you want a tougher challenge, you can switch this up by giving them a recipe and letting them figure out how to assemble the ingredients.

-For more information on cooking and entertaining, see the links on the next page.
+For more information on cooking and entertaining, see the links below.